-The following table shows the order in which the main elements of the Slovenian system in 2015-2018 are simulated, i.e. spine.
-Despite the fact, that Slovenian system experienced few structural changes within this period, we use one table to display policy simulations over the thirteen years' span.
+The following table shows the order in which the main elements of the Slovenian system in 2013-2016 are simulated, i.e. spine.
+Despite the fact, that Slovenian system experienced few structural changes within this period, we use one table to display policy simulations over the twelve years' span.
 The spine structure is identical for all analysed years, although some policies cover only few years within the twelve-year span.

-The defined order shows the start of Slovenian policy simulations with the minimum wage, which is followed with the simulation of contributory unemployment wage compensation, contributory parental payment and paternity leave benefit.
+The defined order shows the start of Slovenian policy simulations with the minimum wage, which is followed with the simulation of contributory unemployment wage compensation and contributory parental payment.
 Note that the simulation of minimum wage is not included in the baseline simulation; that is, for the baseline results employment income is read directly from the input data.
-The same applies for the unemployment wage compensation; it's not simulated and input data are used in the baseline.